fuchicorp/terraform-helm-chart/README.md

     }
     EOF
     ```
+4. Create your custom override-values-file named `override-values.yaml` or as you named it in the module.

-4. Create a simple output file named `output.tf` and copy and paste the following:
+5. Create a simple output file named `output.tf` and copy and paste the following:
     ```
     output "success" {
       value = "${module.helm_deploy.success_output}"